- The fund is managed by Lauren Romeo, who is supported by a highly experienced team at Royce with support from Franklin Templeton

 Romeo considers ESG (Environmental, Social and Governance) issues when researching individual companies.
 She thinks these factors have the potential to affect the long term value of the investment and thinks sound understanding of how these factors could affect businesses is an important part of managing risk in the fund.

 The fund’s made attractive returns since Romeo became a co-manager in 2010 but hasn’t managed to keep up with the broader US market of smaller companies.
 This is disappointing and we would have expected the fund to perform better given the manager’s bias towards higher-quality smaller companies.
-But many of the companies the manager favours have remained undervalued and out of favour, holding back returns.
+But the manager’s investment style, and so many of the companies she invests in have remained undervalued and out of favour for much of this period, holding back returns.

 Annual percentage growth